 External optical drives

-You can find external CD drive that can plug into a USB port.
-You can go Newegg or even Walmart and look for an External USB Optical Drive.
+You can go to Newegg or even Walmart and easily find an external CD drive that can plug into a USB port.
 At the time of this writing that will cost you around $20 to $30.
-I have used a few people and they work very well but they could be a little bit slower than the onboard option.
+I have used a few of them and they work very well but they could be a little bit slower than the onboard option.